NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

 Otherwise, the script needs to be run as 'root' so it can mount the volume before reading the files.

-If the 'root' user can't read the files in the volume, then you should use 'root' to mount the volume first and then run the script from a user ID that can read the contents of all the files in the volume.
+If the 'root' user can't read the files in the volume, then you should use 'root' user just to mount the volume and then run the script from a user ID that can read the contents of all the files in the volume.

 Make sure you have set the tiering policy on the volume set to something